New York Red Bulls: Takeover by Red Bull GmbH (2006–2009)

 On March 9, 2006, it was announced that Austrian energy drink conglomerate Red Bull GmbH had purchased the club, and as part of their sponsorship, they would also completely re-brand the franchise, changing the name, colors, and logo, a move which drew mixed reactions.
 The club name was changed to "Red Bull New York", with the team now referred to as the "New York Red Bulls" by the league and the media.

 Red Bull had originally approached MLS about creating an expansion club in New York City proper, but concerns over the cost of buying out the MetroStars' territorial rights to the region, along with the expected difficulty in securing a stadium site in the city, led the company to purchase the MetroStars instead and take over their existing stadium project in Harrison, New Jersey.
 The territorial rights to a second New York area franchise reverted to MLS as part of the sale.

+The decision to purchase an MLS team coming from a company like Red Bull was a significant boost to the brand's reputation and publicity.
+Red Bull is currently known very well in the sports world due to their successful Formula 1 team, Oracle Red Bull Racing.
+Before Red Bull's takeover of the MetroStars in 2006, Red Bull purchased the Jaguar Racing F1 Team in 2005.
+This was a boost in brand awareness for Red Bull, and their strategy has turned out to have a large impact on the brand.
+Before its expansion to larger scale audience sports in the mid 2000's like soccer and Formula 1, Red Bull was involved with niche sporting events in the 1990's; BMX, motocross, and skiing are some examples.

 During the 2006 season, Red Bull fired Johnston and hired Bruce Arena, a Brooklyn native who had recently left the head coaching role with the United States national team.
 The team soon after signed national team captain Claudio Reyna as a designated player along with Colombian star Juan Pablo Angel, while teenage striker Jozy Altidore emerged as one of the league's brightest young talents.
 That summer the Red Bulls defeated German club Bayern Munich 4–2 in a friendly at Giants Stadium and lost a friendly against Barcelona 4–1 in front of a sold-out crowd in East Rutherford.
 On August 18, 2007, the Red Bulls hosted the LA Galaxy for the league debut of David Beckham, drawing 66,238 fans.
 Arena guided the Red Bulls to the 2007 MLS playoffs, but they were eliminated in the first round by the New England Revolution.
 Two days later, on November 5, 2007, Arena resigned as coach of the Red Bulls.
 Red Bull then acquired Colombian coach Juan Carlos Osorio from Chicago Fire during the off-season.